LukasBudach/FinanceScraper/docs/interface.rst

     - **get_data** ( *ticker* )
         Fetches data for the given *ticker* from the internal buffer or the defined source.
-If data was retrieved it is saved in the internal buffer and returned as the previously defined dictionary containing the relevant portions of the recovered data.
+If data was retrieved it is saved in the internal buffer and returned as the previously defined TickerData object containing the relevant portions of the recovered data.
 If the fetch was not successful returns :code:`None`.
     - **get_company_data** ( *ticker* )
         Fetches data for the given *ticker* from the internal buffer or the defined source.
-If data was retrieved it is saved in the internal buffer and returned as the previously defined dictionary containing the relevant portions of the recovered data.
+If data was retrieved it is saved in the internal buffer and returned as the previously defined CompanyData object containing the relevant portions of the recovered data.
 If the fetch was not successful returns :code:`None`.

 Currency Converter
 ------------------